simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

 The impact on page load speed, however, is also minimal.
 Switching from Google Analytics to Fathom would positively affect your page load speed.

 ### Data Interoperability
 From their documentation, we could not find if it was possible to import Google Analytics data into Fathom.
-However, in their latest blog post, they suggest they build something that would make this possible.
+However, in their latest blog post, they suggest they are building something that would make this possible.

 Through their API, it is already possible to export your data directly into your favorite dashboarding tools.
+However, similar to plausible, this is limited to aggregated data.
+Fathom does not offer the possibility to export raw level data.

 ### Costs
 Fathom is not open source.
 They only offer a paid solutions: